jeanruggiero/lighthouse/README.md

 }
 ```

 When run, this file produces the following output.
 Failed tests will display in red when run from the terminal.
+Successful tests produce no output.

     TEST FAILED: test_is_weekend_with_negative_number
         Assertion Error: line 29